Home » Latest movement in the private housing construction price index

 A range of small, medium and national housebuilders are surveyed each quarter to identify the change in prices paid for constructing a standard house type.
 Contributors are also asked to provide their expectations for price changes in the following quarter and the mean of these projections is published as a forecast for the current period.

-Annual housebuilding cost inflation, as measured by the BCIS Private Housing Construction Price Index (PHCPI), continued to cool in 1Q2024, standing at 0.7%, down from a peak of 15.3% in 2Q2022.
+Annual housebuilding cost inflation, as measured by the BCIS Private Housing Construction Price Index (PHCPI), stood at 1.7% in 4Q2024, down from a peak of 15.3% in 2Q2022.

-On a quarterly basis, this represented a 0.3% increase compared with 4Q2023.
+On a quarterly basis, this represented a 0.3% increase compared with 3Q2024.

-At the same time, ONS construction output figures clearly demonstrate continued pressure on the private housing sector.
-In 1Q2024, while private new housing output saw a quarterly increase of 1.3%, the sector was down by 13.7% on the same quarter a year earlier.
+At the same time, ONS construction output figures demonstrate reduced pressure on the private housing sector.
+In 4Q2024, private new housing output saw a quarterly increase of 1.3% and the sector was up by 3.8% on the same quarter a year earlier.

 Source: ONS, BCIS

-Looking to 2Q2024, the housebuilders surveyed said they expected to see another slight increase in costs, an average of 0.3%.
+Looking to 2Q2025, the housebuilders surveyed said they expected to see an average increase in costs of 1.0% on the quarter, which would produce annual growth of 2.3%.

 We would like to thank the PHCPI survey respondents for their contribution.